-If you received ESS interests from a foreign employer, you might not receive an ESS statement.
+If you received ESS interests from a foreign employer, you might not receive an Employee share scheme statement.
 You will need to contact your employer for details of the employee share scheme in which you participated to enable you to complete your tax return.

-If you do not have all your employee share scheme statements or comparable statements, contact your employer.
-If you are unsuccessful in obtaining any of these, see PAYG payment summaries - individual non-business for more information about making a statutory declaration.
+If you do not have all your Employee share scheme statements or comparable statements, contact your employer.
+If you are unsuccessful in obtaining any of these, see PAYG payment summary - individual non-business for more information about making a statutory declaration.